Seminar Information

 (LINN™)

 Living in the New Normal is predicated on the belief that children are courageous and resilient and that these skills can be strengthened through deliberate encouragement by the adults in their lives.
 This in-service will examine the nature of grief, identify the signs of stress in children and youth, and help caregivers develop strategies for supporting military children and families through trauma and loss.
+CC: V; CDA: 4

 NOTE 1: These presentations are focused on the children and their needs during a separation from a military parent.
 Due to current world standings, children are experiencing unfamiliar stress that can affect all areas of their lives.
 This series is not intended to address personal views of the war.

 NOTE 2: This series is open to everyone.
 The cost may be reimbursed upon completion to any respite care provider who serves military families.
 Providers must be registered as a respite care site with MN CCR&R to receive this reimbursement.
 Pre-registration is required.
+To be eligible for any reimbursement, you must pre-register AND contact Julie W. at juliew@mnchildcare.org.

 **Taking at least one of these three seminars is a prerequisite for taking either of the last three seminars.

 Deployment can take a heavy toll on military families.
 As parents of young children cope with their own feelings, it is easy for them to lose sight of what their babies and toddlers may be experiencing.
 Although often unable to express themselves well, babies and toddlers do miss the active duty parent and need help getting through this difficult period.
 This course will identify common challenges that babies and toddlers experience during a deployment, describe the cycle of deployment, the deployment spiral, behaviors that babies and toddlers may exhibit, and define strategies for supporting babies, toddlers, and families during a deployment.
+CC: II; CDA: 3, 4;

 A military homecoming is a paradox.
 It can be a wonderfully joyous occasion and it can also be an extremely frustrating and challenging experience.
 This course will examine the factors that can make homecomings challenging, define the invisible injuries of war, describe typical reactions of babies, toddlers, and families to invisible injuries of war, examine the risk of emotional trauma for babies and toddlers when a military parent dies, and identify the emotion of grief.

-CC: II; CDA: 3 or 4; CBTA:
+CC: II; CDA: 3, 4;

 Seminars can be held in your home or center.
 You choose the topic and we help you set a date.
-We can also help you make arrangements to hold a seminar in a public place such as a library, coffee house, or library.
+We can also help you make arrangements to hold a seminar in a public place such as a library, coffee house, or restaurant.
 Weekday, evening, and Saturday arrangements are possible.

 You can create your own invitation list so you always know the people in attendance.
 Or you can open it to your community and take advantage of the complimentary promotion for your home business or center.